Craig Olejnik

 Craig Olejnik is a Canadian actor.

-Early life
+Early life and education

 Olejnik graduated from West Kings District High School in Auburn, Nova Scotia.
 His father was in the military.
 His grandparents immigrated to Canada from Poland.

 Career

 Olejnik is known for his lead role in the television series The Listener as Toby Logan, a paramedic with the power to read minds by hearing others' thoughts and seeing events that happened to them from their point of view.
 His previous work includes Runaway, Thir13en Ghosts, Margaret's Museum and Wolf Lake.
 He is also the director, writer and producer of the film Interview with a Zombie.